edhaker13/dotfiles/README.md

 Because the [dotfiles][dotfiles] script is completely self-contained, you should be able to delete everything else from your dotfiles repo fork, and it will still work.
 The only thing it really cares about are the `/copy`, `/link` and `/init` subdirectories, which will be ignored if they are empty or don't exist.

-If you modify things and notice a bug or an improvement, [file an issue](https://github.com/cowboy/dotfiles/issues) or [a pull request](https://github.com/cowboy/dotfiles/pulls) and let me know.
+If you modify things and notice a bug or an improvement, [file an issue](https://github.com/edhaker13/dotfiles/issues) or [a pull request](https://github.com/edhaker13/dotfiles/pulls) and let me know.

 Also, before installing, be sure to [read my gently-worded note](#heed-this-critically-important-warning-before-you-install).

 ## Installation

-### Ubuntu Notes

-You might want to set up your ubuntu server [like I do it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.

-Either way, you should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.

-_Tested in Ubuntu 14.04 LTS_

 ### Heed this critically important warning before you install